The Architecture Behind a Taxi Digital Signage Solution

-Public transportation passengers are a classic example of what in marcom terminology is described as ‘captive audience’.
+Public transportation passengers are a classic example of what in marcom terminology is described as a ‘captive audience’.
 Traditionally public information as well as product promotions are broadcasted in a simple – dull loop.
 The more signage content is dynamic, the higher the catch rate on the audience.
 Matters to diffuse relevant content.

 This secures and balances the communication load and costs.

-The average data consumption for the network management (household data such as reporting and media statistics only – media upload and real time data volumes not included) based on a 24/7 calculation measured 100 Mbit/month or less only, whereas any other comparable machine-to-machine deployment architecture eats between 1 to a dazzling 3 GB per month.
+The average data consumption for the network management (household data such as reporting and media statistics only – media upload and real-time data volumes not included) based on a 24/7 calculation measured 100 Mbit/month or less only, whereas any other comparable machine-to-machine deployment architecture eats between 1 to a dazzling 3 GB per month.

-This information can be complemented with f.i. travel time delay, roadblock, deviation and other real time data through Wi-Fi (docking) or 3G secure connections.
+This information can be complemented with f.i. travel time delay, roadblock, deviation, and other real-time data through Wi-Fi (docking) or 3G secure connections.